 If your business stores data in multiple cloud storage solutions, chances are you've already encountered many instances when you had to transfer data from one cloud solution to another.
 In this post, you'll learn an easy way to do that using JSCAPE MFT Server.
-As an example, we'll show you how to set up JSCAPE MFT Server so that you can automatically copy data directly from Azure File Service to Amazon S3.
+As an example, we'll show you how to set up JSCAPE MFT Server so that you can automatically copy data from Azure to AWS S3.

 Note: Although JSCAPE MFT Server will be orchestrating the copying process from Azure to S3, none of the files being copied will be stored on your JSCAPE MFT Server host.
 All files involved will be copied directly from Azure to S3.

 Watch the video